Hawaii Five-O (1968 TV series): Production

 The first season was shot in a rusty military Quonset hut in Pearl City, which the various cast members quickly nicknamed "Mongoose Manor".
 The roof tended to leak, and rats would often gnaw at the cables.
 The show then moved to a Fort Ruger location for seasons two to eight.
 A third studio was built at Diamond Head, and was used during the last four seasons.

 A problem from the beginning was the lack of a movie industry in Hawaiʻi.
 Much of the crew and cast, including many locals who ended up participating in the show, had to learn their respective jobs as they went along.
 Jack Lord was known as a perfectionist who insisted on the best from everyone.
 His temper flared when he felt that others did not give their best, but in later reunions they admitted that Lord's hard-driving force had made them better actors and made Hawaii Five-O a better show.
 Lord's high standards helped the show last another six years after Leonard Freeman's death from heart trouble during the sixth season.

+Lord said the show discarded more scripts than any show on television.
+He would not tolerate or shoot any scripts that he deemed subpar.

-To critics and viewers, there was no question that Jack Lord was the center of the show, and that the other actors frequently served as little more than props, standing and watching while McGarrett emoted and paced around his office, analyzing the crime.
-But occasionally episodes would focus on the other actors, and let them showcase their own talents, such as Danno defusing bombs in "The Clock Struck Twelve".
+Most episodes had McGarrett leading the investigations but occasionally, episodes would focus on the other actors, and let them showcase their own talents, such as Danno defusing bombs in "The Clock Struck Twelve".

 Very few episodes were shot outside of Hawaiʻi.
 At least two episodes were shot on location in Los Angeles, one in Hong Kong, and one in Singapore as McGarrett traveled to those locales for Investigations.

+Each episode was shot in seven days, and in 1975 the cost of shooting each episode was $290,000.
+At the time it was the most expensive show on the air.